This article has links to products and services we love, which we may make commission from.

 Building sandcastles will keep children totally engrossed as you chill out with a good book or a podcast.

 For older kids and adults, kite flying is the most enjoyable activity here because of the constant breeze which flows throughout the day.

 A number of nesting seabirds can also be spotted here.

-A very popular beach for surfing, Belhaven Bay lies at some distance from Edinburgh, but is a short walk from Dunbar railway station.
+A very popular beach for surfing, Belhaven Bay lies at some distance from Edinburgh Dunbar which is also known as Sunny Dunny!

 The beach has won plenty of accolades for the stunning views across the Forth Estuary against the backdrop of the sand dunes along the coast.

 Lying within the boundaries of John Muir Country Park, Belhaven is ideal for picnics, hiking and a clifftop walk which passes by the harbour to an old ruined castle.

 Dunbar is a fantastic spot for visitors, especially families and waters sports fans.

 There’s a surf school by the beach and a golf course next door.

 The cute high street has two chip shops and take away shops including Chinese, Indian and Italian.